hackshackers/hackshackers-hugo-content/blog/2011/01/data-visualization-training-newscamp.md

 ---
 title: Get hands-on data visualization training at Newscamp
-tags: []
-categories:
-- Announcements
-- News
-- Opportunities
 authors:
 - Chrys Wu
 date: "2011-01-10"
 _migration:
   id: 1796
-  timestamp: 1482973864
+  timestamp: 1483471676
+categories:
+- Announcements
+- News
+- Opportunities
 ---

 From intricate interactive maps to stunning visualizations, news organizations like The New York Times and Washington Post make data come alive for readers.
 Join [Investigative Reporters and Editors (IRE)][1], in partnership with [Hacks/Hackers][2], for NewsCamp on Feb.
 24 in Raleigh, N.C., and you too can learn from the best in the business — whether you&#8217;re a rank beginner, or experienced designer/developer.